Monday march 25

 Loren Angelo, Vice President, Marketing, Audi of America

-Advertisers on How Collaboration Gets Results
+Marketers on How Collaboration Gets Results

 Agencies aren’t alone in feeling the pressure of a rapidly evolving and increasingly complicated landscape.
-Advertisers also feel the heat to drive stronger results—so it’s urgent for both sides to address the concerns together.
+Marketers also feel the heat to drive stronger results—so it’s urgent for both sides to address the concerns together.
 In this open and transparent discussion, marketers discuss how seamless and visible collaboration translates into a better partnership in the media pitch process, setting up relationships for success, and weighing agency assignments against in-housing capabilities.